-Cases that have considered this issue in other jurisdictions have found that Muslims do not constitute a group with a common ethnic origin because while Muslims professed a common belief system, the Muslim faith was widespread covering many nations, colours and languages.92
+Muslims professed a common belief system, the Muslim faith was widespread covering many nations, colours and languages.

 (c) National origin

 The term 'national origin' has been interpreted by the courts as being distinct from nationality or citizenship.
 'National origin' has been characterised as a status or attribute that is fixed at the time of birth whereas nationality and citizenship have been described as a 'transient status', capable of change through a person's lifetime.
 Acts of discrimination based on nationality or citizenship are not prohibited by the RDA.